 I may have an affiliate relationship with products, services, or ads mentioned in this post.
 Full disclosure here.
 Please note this blog is no longer updated or monitored for comments.

 As labor approaches, I’m putting together a natural labor and postpartum care kit so I am ready to go for whatever situation arises!
 This kit includes some homeopathy, some essential oils, some herbs, and a few other items.
 You never know how labor is going to progress, or what you are going to want or need.
 It’s good to be prepared beforehand with a few natural remedies and other items to prepare for your natural childbirth with a labor and postpartum kit.

 Some of this I will bring to the hospital with me, some of it I will not.
 If you are having a home birth, you don’t have to worry about that, but if you aren’t, it is just important to decide what you think you will need for the remainder of labor depending on how far you are and how things are going!
-For what I plan on bringing to the hospital, read THIS POST.
+Read What I Plan to Bring to the Hospital for Natural Birth.

-I made the labor blend (RECIPE HERE) from My Darla Clementine to have on hand which includes Lavender, Frankincense, Roman Chamomile, Ylang Ylang, and Sweet Orange to help with pain and relaxation.
+I made the labor essential oil blend from My Darla Clementine to have on hand which includes Lavender, Frankincense, Roman Chamomile, Ylang Ylang, and Sweet Orange to help with pain and relaxation.
 It can be diluted to a massage blend or diffused.

 I prediluted my labor potion blend into a massage oil so it’s ready to go, but I put it in a roller bottle so only a small amount will come out and not overwhelm my senses.

-I put these in an aromatherapy inhaler LEARN MORE HERE, so it can be easily grabbed and used, thrown in a bag, etc. Many oils can be used for this, but here are some recipes (use three drops each):
+I put these in an aromatherapy inhaler, so it can be easily grabbed and used, thrown in a bag, etc. Many oils can be used for this, but here are some recipes (use three drops each):

 - Peppermint, Ginger, Lemon